Skip to content

 - Pardot: watch for news, acquisitions"

-Coppermind stores this in the client mind's configuration.
+Armbrain stores this in the client mind's configuration.
 Each client mind can track up to 5 competitors, and your total across all clients is capped at 20.

-Running a Scan#
+Running a Scan

 To manually trigger a competitive scan: